sonyarianto/doitsu/README.md

 - Go to the project directory
 - Run `composer -vvv install` (this to install the dependencies)
 - Run `php -S 0.0.0.0:4000 -t public` (this is to run the built-in PHP web server for development purpose)
-- Open the web on your browser at http://localhost:4000
+- Open the web on your browser at http://localhost:4000 (until this point means we already have / route that handle the home page)

 ## License